gottesmm/gottesmm.github.io/proposals/semantic-arc-high-level-vision.md

 1. The ability to quickly triage and determine the source of ARC errors from the optimizer and SILGen.
+2. A drastic simplification of the ARC optimization problem allowing for the ARC optimizer to be more maintainable, simpler, and use less compile time.
-2. More aggressive ARC optimization using additional semantic information such as "semantic pairings".
+3. More aggressive ARC optimization using additional semantic information such as "semantic pairings".
-3. Creating the necessary information for other forms of ownership to be added to the SIL IR such as move semantics.
+4. Creating the necessary information for other forms of ownership to be added to the SIL IR such as move semantics.

 # The Engineering Plan